wgmo/graphtik/docs/source/arch.rst

         is true globally in the `configurations` or if :attr:`.FunctionalOperation.endurance` is true.

-        You may interogate :class:`.Solution` operations to discover whether they have been:
+        You may interogate :attr:`.Solution.executed` to discover the status of each executed operations.

-        - :attr:`.Solution.executed` successfully;
-        - :attr:`.Solution.failed`. or

     predicate
     node predicate